Backlink Relevance Explained (And How to Get It)

 “Why isn’t my site ranking for these terms?
 I’ve got all these links, but I just can’t figure out why I’m not ranking for these terms.”

-You can pull up their backlinks in Ahrefs and scan the page manually, or if you want to be more meticulous you can use the browser’s find function.
-For doing a quick check for plumbing relevance, we hit CTRL+F and typed “plumb.”
+You can pull up the backlinks in Ahrefs and scan the pages manually, or if you want to be more meticulous you can use the browser’s find function.
+Bulk checking is one of the easiest tactics that allows you to quickly comb the results for plumbing relevance.
+You can do this by pressing CTRL+F and typing in “plumb.”

 The browser has highlighted all the occurrences in yellow.
-You can very quickly see how many of their links specifically mention plumbing in the linking pages’ title, domain, inner-page URL, context, and anchor text.
+You can very quickly see how many of their inbound links specifically mention plumbing in the referring pages’ titles, domain, inner-page URLs, context, and anchor texts.
+You can see other SEO metrics like search traffic and # of external links.

-You can repeat this with any keyword you’d like to be relevant for such as different locations, services, etc.
+You can repeat this search with any related keyword you would like to be relevant for such as different locations, services, etc.

-It’s important to note again that the relevance you’re getting from these positions doesn’t always have to be exact keywords.
-Related keywords also help to increase your relevance for your main terms and is a lot more natural.
+It is important to note again that the relevance you are getting from these positions doesn’t always have to be exact keywords.
+Related keywords also help to increase your relevance for your main terms and are a natural element of link building strategies.

 Looking at the backlinks for this site, most of the links have some kind of relevance.
 They might not all be relevant or be very relevant, but that’s OK.
 These links can still be helpful and are a healthy part of any natural backlink profile.

-This is a top-ranking site for some competitive terms that most likely earn the business significant amounts of income.
-They don’t have the most relevant links in the world, and you don’t need to stress about every single link being highly relevant either.
+This is a top-ranking site for some competitive terms which earn the business significant amounts of referral traffic and income.
+They do not have the most relevant links in the world, and you do not need to stress about every single link being highly relevant either.

 What you don’t want to see when you come in and bulk check for relevance is a majority of the links being irrelevant.
 Then you have a problem, but you also know the solution.